Shawn-Yan/shawn_site/README.md

 #this is a web server#

-@author Shawn Yan
+##@author Shawn Yan
-@E-mail yanxjun1990@gmail.com
+##@E-mail yanxjun1990@gmail.com

 #Dependencies:
----python 3.4.X
+-python 3.4.X
----Tornado 4.0.1
+-Tornado 4.0.1
----sqlite3
+-sqlite3

 #run server
-python server.py -port=8080
+-python server.py -port=8080

 #TODO
+##1.fix the kindeditor bug when i copy from other pages
-1.Complete the search function in article titile and content 2.count read and comment in DB
+##2.Complete the search function in article titile and content
+##2.count read and comment in DB